Main content of the website

 Our Department holds a high standard with support from our Mayor and Council with the goal of providing our citizens and neighbors the highest quality of Emergency Response Services possible.
 The Wembley Fire Department houses a roster of approximately 20 Volunteer Firefighters, 2 Lieutenants, and 4 Senior Firefighters.
 The Town staffs one Full-Time Station Captain and one Firefighter to manage daily operations Monday to Friday.
 During the Spring/Summer Fire Season, we staff additional Firefighters under contract to assist in annual testing, maintenance, training, and day-time incident responses.
 In 2024 the department transitioned to a paid on-call model for responses.
 This means that a member will be financially compensated for hours of work on 9-11 calls.
 The goal was to ensure that members were not only compensated for their efforts but also to ensure that it did not have negative financial impacts on our members.

 The Wembley Fire Department in partnership with the County of Grande Prairie Regional Fire Service trains all new members to the NFPA 1001 Level 2 through the Alberta Office of the Fire Commissioners Public Safety Division.
-We are fortunate to have multiple certified NFPA 1041 Instructors in-house along with a certified First Aid and Basic Life Support instructor.
-In addition, to recruit training, our members meet every Thursday night for 3 hours to train on specific topics and to ensure we display competence in our skills annually.
+We are fortunate to have multiple certified NFPA 1041 Instructors in-house along with a certified First Aid and two Basic Life Support instructors.
+In addition to recruit training, our members meet every Thursday night for 3 hours to train on specific topics to ensure we display competence in our skills annually.
+The Wembley Fire Department Training Grounds houses multiple training structures and props.
+Most of the facilities have been purchased and constructed through donations, grant funding and volunteer work.
+Our facilities include a two-story Class A burn facility (shown below) which was upgraded from a single-story in late 2023 thanks to a $30,000 contribution from Ovintiv.
+We also house car fire props, dumpster fire props, cold smoke structures, forcible entry and more!

 Have you ever wondered why when you call 911 for an ambulance the Fire Department shows up?
 The Wembley Fire Department noticed that due to the community's unique location between the City of Grande Prairie and the Town Of Beaverlodge, response for an ambulance can be delayed.
 The Fire Department is set up with Alberta Health Services as a Full Medical Co-Response Agency meaning we will respond to any medical emergency in our district no matter the severity.